jeppelind/js-runner/README.md

 const mongoose = npm['mongoose'];
 const { createClient } = npm['redis'];
 ```
 > Note: The npm packages need to be installed on the system, either globally or locally.
-Local installs need to be located in the same folder as js-runner or any parent folder.
+Local installs need to be located in the `./resources` folder.

 ### **Example config:**